victoriafinzi/docker-fastapi-study/README.md

 # docker-fastapi-study
-I'm learning how to configure docker with FastAPI and trying to make cooking recipe website for study purposes.
+I'm learning how to configure docker with FastAPI and trying to create a cooking recipe website for study purposes.